 Events in March

-March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities and inspirational events to get you out and about this month.
+March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities to get you out and about this month, there's lots going on, so grab your diary and make the most of these great events.

 Family events and activities

-March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8-9.30pm 3 March).
-Free to attend (charitable donations welcome), these events will return in October.
-You'll also find a family-friendly Stargazing and Night Time Nature Walk (4 March) at Rievaulx Terrace with York Astronomical Society.
+March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8 - 9.30pm 6 March).
+Free to attend (charitable donations welcome); Forestry England will charge £3 per car on exit.
+These events will return in October.

 Other great events and exhibitions